weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Step 3: Connect to Weaviate

-To connect to your Weaviate instance, you need the following information:
+To connect to your Weaviate instance, you need the instance connection details and a client to connect with.

+### Connection details

+Gather the following information:

 - The Weaviate **URL** (get it from WCD `Details` tab)